Can You Put Bubbles in a Jacuzzi Tub? Risks and Approved Products

 1. Spa Bomb Gift Box by InSPAration

-This is a pack of 6 moisturizing bath bombs 5 pounds each.
-They’re safe for use in your spa and have many different scents such as lavender, cucumber melon, and eucalyptus mint.
+This is a pack of 6 moisturizing bath bombs, 5 pounds each.
+They’re safe for your spa and have many different scents, such as lavender, cucumber melon, and eucalyptus mint.
 They don’t have any harsh chemicals and will thus not change the chemical setup of your water.
 They can be used for all hot tub jets, pumps, and motors without damage.

 This product has Epsom salt, vitamins A and C, and aloe vera extracts for soft and smooth skin.
 It doesn’t bubble or foam and is highly soluble in water hence will not leave any remnants after use.